ashtonmeuser/bookmarklet-platform/README.md

 If you've created a multi-file gist, you can ensure your bookmarklet pulls its source code from a specific file by modifying the bookmarklet URL to the format `bookmarkl.ink/[USERNAME]/[ID]/[FILE]`, replacing the `[USERNAME]`, `[ID]`, and `[FILE]` placeholders with yours.
 The optional version commit hash can be excluded entirely (`bookmarkl.ink/[USERNAME]/[ID]/[FILE]`), included (`bookmarkl.ink/[USERNAME]/[ID]/[COMMIT]/[FILE]`), or left blank (`bookmarkl.ink/[USERNAME]/[ID]//[FILE]`).

+### Including Variables

+If your bookmarklet requires further customization by the end user, you may include variables to be manually entered and compiled into the bookmarklet code.
+These can be included via comment in your gist in the format `// bookmarklet-var: [VARIABLE_NAME]`.
+On text input at Bookmarkl.ink, variables are hard-coded into the compiled bookmarklet which can then be saved to your bookmarks.

 ## Design

 ### Technology Stack

 Bookmarkl.ink is hosted as a [static site](https://en.wikipedia.org/wiki/Static_web_page) i.e. files are served unaltered to all viewers.
 The static site is hosted in an [AWS S3](https://aws.amazon.com/s3/) bucket.
 To enable caching, the bucket is behind an [AWS CloudFront](https://aws.amazon.com/cloudfront/) distribution.

+Bookmarkl.ink uses [AlpineJS](https://alpinejs.dev) as a frontend framework.

 In order to reuse parts of markup, [Pug](https://pugjs.org/api/getting-started.html) is used.
 This allows writing small, reusable templates that are translated into HTML.
 [SASS](https://sass-lang.com), a CSS extension language, is used to write more sensible styles.
 In order to enable the transformation of Pug templates and SASS, a web application bundler called [Parcel](https://parceljs.org/getting_started.html) is used.